-Studies show that melatonin supplementation is a safe and effective method to improve sleep onset, duration, and quality.*
+Research shows that melatonin supplementation is a safe and effective method to support healthy sleep onset, quality, and duration.*

-Theratonin contains pharmaceutical-grade melatonin, and no other unnecessary herbal ingredients or nutrients.
+Theratonin contains melatonin only, and no other unnecessary herbal ingredients or nutrients.

-Made in the USA.
-Independently tested and certified by NSF, in a cGMP registered facility.
+Manufactured in the USA.
+Independently tested and certified by NSF International, in a cGMP compliant facility.

 Q. What is melatonin?